 These notes are for Maple V Release 13.
 They are platform independent, i.e., they are the same for the Macintosh, PC, and Unix versions of Maple.
-These notes should be backwards compatible and forwards compatible.
+These notes should be backwards compatible to Maple 9 and forwards compatible to Maple 17.